On this page

 The low-rate cap is a lifetime limit – which means it’s the total amount you can take over your lifetime even if you make several withdrawals – and it’s indexed annually.

-For more information, read SuperGuide articles Your tax guide to accessing your super under age 60 and Over age 60?
-A simple tax guide to accessing your super benefits.
+For more information, read SuperGuide articles Your tax guide to accessing your super under age 60 and Your tax guide to accessing your super over age 60 benefits.

 Need to know